apache/amoro-site/amoro-docs/content/engines/flink/using-logstore.md

 INSERT INTO db.log_table /*+ OPTIONS('arctic.emit.mode'='log') */
 SELECT id, name, ts from sourceTable;
 ```

-For the configuration of LogStore, please refer to [here](../../configurations.md#logstore-configurations), and for the configuration of consuming Kafka, please refer to [here](flink-dml.md#logstore).

 > Currently, only the Apache Flink engine implements the dual-write LogStore and FileStore.